chipsalliance/chisel/docs/src/explanations/intrinsics.md

 ### Example

 This following creates an intrinsic module for the intrinsic named "OtherIntrinsic".
-It takes a parameter name "STRING" and has several ports.
+It takes a parameter named "STRING" and has several ports.

 class ExampleIntrinsicModule(str: String) extends IntrinsicModule("OtherIntrinsic", Map("STRING" -> str)) {
   val foo = IO(new Bundle() {